 A vulnerability assessment is a high-level scan that does not attempt to ‘break into’ the system but rather spot potential areas for security breaches.
 It is the process of identifying, quantifying, and prioritizing (or ranking) weaknesses and delivering prioritized recommendations for remediation.
 This is an important tool for software providers and worth asking any SaaS provider for details about.

 This is a much more in-depth test, ideally performed by a 3rd party testing company on a regularly scheduled basis.
 It is a method of evaluating the security of a computer system or network by simulating an attack from malicious outsiders (who do not have an authorized means of accessing the organization’s systems) and malicious insiders (who have some level of authorized access).
 The process involves an active analysis of the system for any potential vulnerabilities that could result from poor or improper system configuration, both known and unknown hardware or software flaws, or operational weaknesses in process or technical countermeasures.

 SaaS and stakeholder engagement

 Be sure to focus on finding a provider that meets your company’s needs and meshes with your security requirements.
 Most vendors are more than willing to go into more depth about the security offered by their software, so ask lots of questions and discuss the benefits and potential issues.
-And regardless of which system you use, establish strong protocols early and ensure users adhere to them.
+Establish strong security protocols early, and ensure users adhere to them.

-Want to learn more?
-Download our e-book SaaS Security for Stakeholder Engagement Part 2.
+download our e-book SaaS Security for Stakeholder Engagement Part 2